ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 {: #fs-migrate-recreate-replica-cli}
 {: cli}

-Use the `share-replica-create` command to create a replica for your source file share:
+Use the `share-replica-create` command to create a replica for your source file share.
+Replace `SOURCE_SHARE_ID` with the ID or name of the source file share, `REPLICA_NAME` with the name for the new replica share, `REPLICA_ZONE` with the zone where you want to create the replica, and `CRON_SPEC` with the replication frequency in cron format (for example, `30 17 * * *` for daily at 5:30 PM).

 ```sh
 ibmcloud is share-replica-create \